wavesplatform/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/readme.md

    <details>
      <summary>Alternative downloading and unpacking method (Linux)</summary>

-     Traditional method of downloading and unpacking requires a lot of disc space.
+     Traditional downloading and unpacking method requires much disc space.
 In some cases the disc space is only enough for the blockchain itself and very little extra.
      Linux users can save disc space by using one of the following commands to unpack the archive during the downloading, so that the unpacked database files will be saved on disc without storing the archive.

      If the node is installed from **DEB** package, run the following commands: